Theo Todman's Web Page - Notes Pages

 - Read "Gebrian (Molly) - Learn Faster, Perform Better: A Musician's Guide to the Neuroscience".

-- Enigma Ensemble: attend the fortnightly sessions and practice any difficult pieces, especially Bach Organ Sonata No. 4.II (Andante).
+- Enigma Ensemble: attend the fortnightly sessions and practice any difficult pieces.

 - Continue to try to get a grip on the oboe's high notes, especially above high D. Use:-